huler/cookie-acceptance/README.md

 ## Showing the Popup again

-To show the popup again, you'll need to delete `appName_reactCookieAcceptance_hasSetCookies`
+To show the pop up again, pass `true` through to the `settings` props.
+This will trigger the modal to open again.

-from localStorage.